BFEdev/BFE.dev-solutions/quiz/6-arrow-function_en.md

 }
 console.log(obj.d())
 // `'bfe'`
-// arrow function doesn't have its own `this`, and `this` here points to its outer scope,
+// arrow function doesn't have its own `this`
-// which is the function.
+//  `this` here points to its outer scope, which is the function.
-// when obj.d() is called, `this` points to obj, so arrow function inside has `this` points to `obj`.
+// when obj.d() is called, `this` points to obj,
+// so arrow function inside has `this` points to `obj`.

 const obj = {
   dev: 'bfe',